- Feature Links

 Proposed 1% Income Tax

-The income tax ordinance was passed by City Council on June 22, 2020 after three readings and public input.
-The ordinance will become effective July 23, 2020.
-After the ordinance is effective, a resolution must go before City Council for a decision to place the income tax on the November 2020 ballot for voter consideration.
-If placed on the ballot and if approved by the voters in November 2020, the income tax would not become effective until January 1, 2022.
+The income tax code Ordinance 20-09 was passed by City Council on June 22, 2020 after three readings and public input.
+The Ordinance became effective July 23, 2020.
+On July 27, 2020, Resolution 20-17 was passed unanimously by City Council to place the income tax on the November 3, 2020 ballot for voter consideration.
+If approved by the voters in November 2020, the income tax would not become effective until January 1, 2022.

 The purpose of the income (earnings) tax is to reduce city property taxes and sole reliance on it by utilizing the income tax method, which collects revenues from non-residents thus helping reduce the current funded burden of City services on residents and property owners.
 Under Ohio law, city income taxes are paid first to the city where the employees work.
 If the city where the employee works does not have an income tax, then taxes are collected and sent to the city in which the commuter lives.
 Based on recent census, approximately 75% of employees working in Beavercreek live in surrounding communities.